-Most of the warrants were for Domestic Violence, some were for sexual assault on children and others for terroristic threat.
+Most of the warrants were for Domestic Violence, some were for sexual assault on children, and others for terroristic threats.

 Close to 5p.m.Montgomery County Precinct 5 Constable David Hill led the officers in prayer asking for protection and to return home to their families safely.
 Warrants were then given to two-man units as they fanned out across the county.

 Officers from all five precincts, the District Attorney’s investigators, Montgomery County SWAT, Conroe Police, Shenandoah Police, Magnolia and Montgomery Police, Patton Village, Splendora, Willis, Roman Forest, and Montgomery County Sheriff’s Office started making arrests within fifteen minutes.

 At one location Precinct, 2 Constables attempted to serve a warrant for Sexual Assault on a Child in East Conroe.
 They learned the wanted person was not home but further investigation revealed he was employed at HEB in Conroe.
 Units raced to the location in hopes of nabbing him before he was alerted that they were looking for him.